LEGION OF SUPER-HEROES

 Some text courtesy of Wikipedia

-Dev-Em, "the Knave from Krypton," was a troublemaker from Krypton who also escaped its destruction.
+Dev-Em, "the Knave from Krypton," was a troublemaker who also escaped Krypton's destruction.
 In his first appearance, we learned that he had taken Jor-El's warnings to heart and placed himself in suspended animation in an orbiting space capsule.
 When the planet Krypton exploded, Dev-Em's ship was blasted into space, where it eventually landed on Earth.
 There Dev-Em imprisoned Superboy in the Phantom Zone and assumed his identity in an effort to destroy the Boy of Steel's reputation.
 Eventually he freed Superboy and departed for travels through time.
 (Adventure #287-288)

 The Legion met the miscreant Kryptonian when he broke into their headquarters.
 After Superboy filled the Legionnaires in about their history, he threatened to turn Dev-Em over to the Interstellar Counter-Intelligence Corps.
 As it happened, Dev-Em informed them that he had actually reformed and was now working for the I.C.C.
 He'd come to Legion headquarters as part of his mission to infiltrate Molock the Merciless's Cosmic Spy League.
 The commander of the I.C.C. confirmed his claim and then asked Superboy to lead the mission.
 He disguised himself as Dev-Em and met Molock, who pulled out some gold kryptonite.
 To his surprise, the attack didn't work, and Superboy turned Molock over to the I.C.C.
 At Legion headquarters, Dev-Em reveals that he had known about the gold Kryptonite and told Proty II, who tagged along and substituted himself for the gold Kryptonite.
 Dev-Em was then invited to join the Legion, but he refused, opting to stay with the I.C.C.
 (Adventure #320)